 - Subject to the availability of places in the new Form 4 year, opportunities will be provided for students on the waiting list to change courses.
-A parent's letter has to be submitted to the Assistant Vice Principal, Ms. Amanda Ng by mid-August before the new Form 4 year.
-Changes are normally not allowed after the first week of the new school year. - Subject to the availability of places in the new Form 5 year, opportunities will be provided for students on the waiting list to change courses.
-A parent's letter has to be submitted to the Assistant Vice Principal, Ms. Amanda Ng by September in the new Form 4 year (for taking BOTH Mid-Year and Final Exams of the subject-to-be) or within 5 school days after the Form 4 Parents' Day (for taking Final Exam of the subject to-be).
-Changes are normally made before the new Form 5 year.
+A parent's letter has to be submitted to the Assistant Vice Principal, Ms. Amanda Ng by mid-July before the new Form 4 year.
+An e-notice will be sent to notify the application result by August. - Subject to the availability of places in the new Form 5 year, opportunities will be provided for students on the waiting list to change courses.
+A parent's letter and the completed application form have to be submitted to the Assistant Vice Principal, Ms. Amanda Ng by September in the new Form 4 year (for taking BOTH Mid-Year and Final Exams of the subject-to-be) or within 5 school days after the Form 4 Parents' Day (for taking Final Exam of the subject to-be). - Students wishing to change one of their elective subjects in Form 5 year should approach the College Office for a copy of the application form.
+Before submitting the application form, they should consult their subject teachers, the Heads of Departments concerned, and the Career Master for advice. - An e-notice will be sent to notify the application result by July.
 The Final Exam result of the subject to-be will be used as a standard for a successful application.